"""Nested hybrid grid creation.

 Returns:

-:class:`xtgeo.Grid` with the refined region stitched back into the
+is a new :class:`xtgeo.Grid` with the refined region stitched back into

 mother cells to their connected refined cells.